Joannes Vermeer - Girl With A Pearl Earring c. 1665

 You won't find another 'History of Jewelry' (and there's a lot of them) on the internet anything, and I mean anything, like what you're about to read.
 None Exist. (unless I've been copied again)

-The history and future of Jewelry or anything in the context of time for that matter, are light years apart, yet remain inseparable, and paradoxically hardly ever considered as one complete, whole, something.
+The history and future of Jewelry or anything in the context of time for that matter, are light years apart, yet remain inseparable, and paradoxically hardly ever considered as one complete, whole, something, in the Now.
 I guess the Jewelry shoobies are too busy making money to consider the Jewelry narrative at all.

 For arts' sake, glance back over your shoulder, just like the Girl with a Pearl Earring painting masterpiece (top of this page) and Google stalk Jewelry past.
 You won't have to search very far, as that's what this entire website is dedicated too.